 The three standard REP bars out of that range are:

-Gladiator bar – purposely made out of extra sturdy steel to control the whip and flex, which is a plus for Olympic lifting.
+Alpine bar – purposely made out of extra sturdy steel to control the whip and flex, which is a plus for Olympic lifting.
 Still, it doesn’t step out of range enough for brittleness to become a concern.

-Sabre barbell – this one is pretty simple – REP uses steel of lower tensile strength to lower cost.
+Black Canyon barbell – this one is pretty simple – REP uses steel of lower tensile strength to lower cost.

 Basic barbell – does not even have a listed tensile strength, but it’s safe to assume that it’s under 140 K PSI.